xyliatgithub/IntroInfoSec2020-OLD/lab4/module2/README.md

 ```

 The next step is to upload that signed certificate to the smart contract so that the server node can utilize that signed certificate to setup a secure https connection.
 Don't forget to install ethereumjs-tx library! `$ npm install ethereumjs-tx@1.3.7`

+_NOTE: Please don't forget to export the private key that you generated in lab1 as an environment variable!_

 ```javascript
 > const Tx = require("ethereumjs-tx")